ceo-py/Iquit-WoW-Bot/README.md

 **!token {region}**

 With this command you`ll be able to see token prices in the region you ask.
-If for some reason the price is not showing check with only !token!

 ![alt text](https://preview.redd.it/fo0ehrpcgwl71.png?width=681&format=png&auto=webp&s=26d45b61ff1d946585f0ed3bfd81faca756a72fc)